 Aren’t river ships are small and cramped

 They are certainly so much smaller than ocean ships, but they carry so many less passengers.
-This makes most river ships quite spacious.
+Many operating on European rivers carry under 200 passengers.
+This makes river ships quite spacious.

 No one will speak English on-board